wmde/wikibase-release-pipeline/development/CONTRIBUTING.md

 Tests are organized in suites, which can be found in `test/suites`.
 Each suite runs a series of specs (tests) found in the `test/specs` directory.
 Which specs run by default in each suite are specified in the `.conf.ts` file in each suite directory under the `specs` key.

-Local test suites run against the most recently built local Docker images, using the `:latest` tag by default.
-CI supplies the registry and run-specific image tag.
+Local test commands build all images once and then run against the resulting `:latest` tags.
+Docker's layer cache avoids repeating unchanged build work.
+CI builds images in parallel jobs, supplies the registry and run-specific image tag, and invokes tests with `--skip-build`.
 Each suite starts only the optional service profiles it needs; for example, Query Service, OpenSearch, and QuickStatements are not started for the core repo suite.
 The suites extend the product configuration from the repository root.

-_Note: Builds are currently not performed automatically by tests.
-Make sure you have built against current changes before running tests.
-See [Build](#build) above._

 You can run the tests in the Docker container locally through the same entry point used by CI with `./wbs-dev test`.